Jadwiga Jarka Cooper

 “Some Pahiatua children adapted, embraced, fitted in, more easily than I. Lack of family scarred me forever, even at this age now, I still miss my family.
 Our mother died so young, life was different; stepmother came, life was different; through the war, life was different.
-When father left and the Germans came for a fortnight or so, life was still normal.
+When father left and the Germans came for a fortnight or so, life did not change.
 Once they retreated and the Russians came, things changed again.
 Shops never opened, everything was rationed, everything was taken to Russia—including us.
 So that was another loss of family, loss of freedom, loss of family again.
-After the ‘amnesty,’ it was better because I was among my own people in bigger numbers.”
-[For an explanation of why the word ‘amnesty’ is in quotation marks, see military timeline circa 30 July 1941, on this page.]
+After the ‘amnesty’ in Siberia, it was better, because I was among my own people in bigger numbers.”
+[For an explanation of why the word ‘amnesty’ is in quotation marks, see military timeline, 30 July 1941, on this page.]

 Fr Wilniewczyc, the Pahiatua camp’s first chaplain, with some of the girls in 1945.
 He transferred to a similar Polish children’s camp in Lebanon in December 1947.
 Jadzia is in front of him, to the right.
 New Zealanders donated the civilian clothing worn by some of the girls.
 Photographers regularly arrived in Pahiatua and Jadzia collected many mementos from them.

-Below, a few years later, standing back from left – Bożena Terlecka, Helela Sochoła, Irena Niedźwiecka, Jadzia Lutomska wearing the Sunday uniform and Jadzia Hilderbrandt.
+A few years later, standing back from left – Bożena Terlecka, Helela Sochoła, Irka Niedźwiecka, Jadzia Lutomska wearing the Sunday uniform and Jadzia Hilderbrandt.
 Sitting in front from left, Janina Niedźwiecka, Jadzia Jarka and another girl whose name Jadzia cannot remember.
 (Again, if you do, please let us know.)
 Jadzia decided her dress was not good enough for this photograph and is wearing Bożena’s.